Amrutha5081/Personal-fin-tracker/README.md

 <em>php -S localhost:'portno'</em>

-P.S - You need to make changes in the name of the db and password, along with server name, and change it according to your locally created db(MYSQL is usually preferred).
+<strong>P.S - You need to make changes in the name of the db and password, along with server name, and change it according to your locally created db(MYSQL is usually preferred).</strong>